MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 	- Locate the _**handlePermitTypeSettings** function.

-2. If permitType is null, remove the requirement and hide the “New Size” field.
+2. If permitType is null, remove the requirement and hide the “New Size” Column.

-	- Add the script mentioned below in the **if** **permitType == null** statement. contoso_newsize is the logical name of the New Size field.
+	- Add the script mentioned below in the **if** **permitType == null** statement. contoso_newsize is the logical name of the New Size Column.

             formContext.getAttribute("contoso_newsize").setRequiredLevel("none");